 For over a century, the battleship was the main force of aggression in the world's navies.
-An iron platform with every square inch packing heat.
-Sadly, there is no room for the battleship in the modern navy.
+A floating iron platform with every square inch packing heat.
+Sadly thought, there is absolutely no room for the battleship in the modern navy.
 With computers and missiles, warfare has simply left big rifles behind.
-As a result the battleship has gone the way of the galleon, the carrack and the ship of the line, into the history books.
+As a result the battleship has gone the way of the galleon, the carrack and the ship-of-the-line, into the history books.
 Most have been scrapped, others lie at the bottom of the ocean.
-Yet there still is a very small collection of these fabled warships still around.
+Yet there still is a very small collection of these fabled warships still around today.

 USS Olympia ~ C-6

-In May 1898, Olympia drew first blood in the Spanish-American War when she became the first ship to open fire on Spain's outdated fleet anchored in Manila bay.
+In May 1898, Olympia drew first blood in the Spanish-American War when she became the first to open fire on Spain's outdated fleet anchored in Manila bay.
 Emerging almost untouched after the battle, Olympia earned her fame as the victor of the battle.

 After the war and a brief decommissioning, Olympia returned to active duty in 1902 as the flagship of the US Caribbean Forces.
 She would sail until becoming a training vessel in the US Naval Academy in 1906.
 She would be decommissioned again in 1908 and serve a variety of uses from floating barracks to reserve ship until she would be recommissioned for World War I. She would serve a variety of flagship rolls during the Great War and would be decommissioned for the final time in 1922.

 Designated IX-40, USS Olympia remained a preserved relic until opening as a museum ship in 1957.
 The ship has remained a museum ship ever since.
 She is currently the oldest surviving steel warship in the world.
-Mounting maintenance costs have landed the historic vessel's future into question.
+Mounting maintenance costs have landed the historic vessel's future into question, however.
 The ship has not been dry docked since 1945 and she needs a major overhaul soon.

 - Cruiser OLYMPIA | Independence Seaport Museum